Why I built this.

 I'm Toshikatsu Oga.
 I'm 48.
 I started as a carpenter's apprentice in Osaka at 15, in 1993.

 I spent 30 years on construction sites — first as a carpenter, then site supervisor, then construction manager (the role where you represent the homeowner against contractors).
 I've watched homeowners get systematically overcharged for three decades.
-20% margin overcharges are normal.
-50% happens.
-100% isn't rare.
+In my direct field experience, overcharges of 20% or more are common, and significantly higher markups are not unusual.

 The Japanese term for the worst pattern is "一式" (isshiki) — a single line item meaning "everything bundled together."
 It's how contractors hide $5,000–$10,000 in margin under one opaque number.
 There's no legal protection.
 Architects represent contractors.
 Lawyers don't know construction.
 Consumer protection agencies don't have technical expertise.